 Membrane proteins are crucial drug targets in a wide range of diseases.
-But, because they’re not naturally abundant, explains Roslyn Bill, a Reader in Molecular Biosciences at Aston University, synthetically generated membrane proteins are what’s needed.
+But, because they’re not naturally abundant, explains Roslyn Bill, Professor of Biotechnology at Aston University, synthetically generated membrane proteins are what’s needed.

 Her research and that of her team (see left) is to find effective and efficient ways to synthesise these synthetic proteins in ‘cell factories’, simple host cells which can be grown on a large scale.